 More than 103 million Americans — the most on record — are expected to travel for the year-end holidays, an increase of 1.5% or 1.5 million more people traveling compared with last year, according to the “AAA/IHS 2016 Year-End Holidays Travel Forecast.”

-The year-end holiday period is defined as Wednesday Dec.
-23 to Sunday Jan 3.
+This increase comes despite one fewer travel day this holiday season.
+The year-end holiday travel period is defined as Friday Dec.
+23 to Monday Jan.
+2.

-Daily car rental rates will average $68, 3% higher than last year’s holiday travel season, according to AAA’s Leisure Travel Index.
+Daily car rental rates will average $66, slightly lower than last year’s holiday season travel ($68), according to AAA’s Leisure Travel Index.

-AAA’s projections are based on economic forecasting and research by IHS Global Insight, a Colorado-based business information provider.
+AAA’s projections are based on economic forecasting and research by IHS Markit, a business information provider.